phatak-dev/blog/_posts/2017-10-16-introduction-to-spark-structured-streaming-part-13.md

 In last few blog posts we have discussed about different aspects of the spark structured streaming API.
 Recently I gave a talk on these topics in a our spark [meetup](https://www.meetup.com/Bangalore-Apache-Spark-Meetup/).

-In this tenth blog of the series, I will be sharing recording of that talk with slides and code.
+In this thirteenth blog of the series, I will be sharing recording of that talk with slides and code.
 You can access all the posts in the series [here](/categories/introduction-structured-streaming).